wedaly/gospelunk/v2-spec.md

 gospelunk --address <host>:<port> <directory>
 ```

 Go modules in `directory` (recursive) will be searched.
 Possible to specify multiple directories.
 If the same module appears in multiple locations, gospelunk will print a warning and choose the one with the shortest path.
-If `directory` is ommitted, use the current working directory.
+If `directory` is ommitted, default to `$GOPATH/src`.

 ## URL structure